AstraZeneca PLC – Annual report – 31 December 2025

 - The Company met the policy target that at least one of the Chair of the Board, Chief Executive Officer, Senior independent Non-Executive Director or Chief Financial Officer be a woman.

-- 31% of the Board identified as an ethnic minority, above the target of at least one Board member being from a non‑white ethnic minority background.
+- 29% of the Board identified as from an ethnic minority, above the target of at least one Board member being from a non‑white ethnic minority background.